kevinscaria/LangChainTutorials/README.md

 ## Get Started

-1. Get your OpenAI and HuggingFace API tokens.
+- [] Get your OpenAI and HuggingFace API tokens.

 > [!IMPORTANT]
 > Start by creating a <.env> file in the root directory of this repository clone.

-2. In the .env file create the following KEYS:
+- [] In the .env file create the following KEYS:
 ```
 HUGGINGFACE_API_TOKEN=<YOUR_API_TOKEN>
 OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>
 ```
+- [] Run the notebooks